PALS Provider Course Certification Exam

 🚀 That’s it—you’re ready!
 Time to prove your PALS skills!

-What is the initial treatment for bradycardia with poor perfusion in a child?
+What is the initial dose of defibrillation for pulseless VT in a child?

 What is the first action when a child in cardiac arrest has an identified shockable rhythm?